12: Just Another Body

 N was stepping into the room after her, a platter in his other hand.
 Uzi tipped over a chair, spilling the human remains onto the ground.
 She gave it a good kick.

 With a sudden shout, the other drone rushed after her.
-“What are you doing?
-Stop.”
+“Hey, what are you doing?
+Could you stop it?”

 If Tessa had been so closely tied to the murder drones before they turned, then it stood to reason any human at the manor had to be tied pretty close to their parent company.
 And thus, an enemy of worker drones.